What is Oil Shale?

-These figures pre-suppose Australia’s ability to source oil imports in an increasingly competitive world market.
+These figures pre-suppose Australia’s ability to source oil and fuel imports in an increasingly competitive world market.
 Australia currently sources most of its imported oil from the Asia-Pacific region, which is also the region of highest growth in demand, particularly in countries such as China and India.

 Declining self-sufficiency leaves Australia vulnerable in a security context, particularly as we may be forced to source supplies from geopolitically unstable regions such as the Middle East and former Soviet Union nations.